hevnsnt/monster/README.md

 * Fog Machine            : http://a.co/d/7cQjDfj  ($35.99) --  Not required, but seriously makes it awesome!
 * Pallet Box (DIY)       : https://bit.ly/2C0RcVe
 </pre>

+*Note: Previous versions of RaspberryPis will likely work fine, but please check for GPIO changesbut check for GPIO changes!*

 ## Release History